'I Am Happy Because I Survived': Refugee Writer Is Free After Years In Detention

 But this trip represented something unfamiliar for the Kurdish-Iranian journalist: his first glimpse of freedom in six years.

 Boochani, 35, fled security forces in Iran — first for Indonesia and then Australia, where he sought asylum as a refugee.
 But he never made it to the Australian mainland.
-Instead, from 2013 on the country held him in an offshore detention facility based on Papua New Guinea, along with hundreds of other asylum-seekers.
+Instead, he has been held since 2013 in an offshore detention facility based on Papua New Guinea, along with hundreds of other asylum-seekers.

 It was there that he wrote his prize-winning memoir in a series of WhatsApp messages, which he composed in Farsi and sent to a translator to organize.
-And it was there also that he had to record his acceptance speech for the 2019 Victorian Prize for Literature, unable to accept his award in person.
+And it was there that he had to record his acceptance speech for the 2019 Victorian Prize for Literature, unable to accept the award in person.

 Now, after obtaining a visitor visa to New Zealand and permission to leave Papua New Guinea for the first time, Boochani says he will never go back.